 It is “a request from the headlining band asking the support bands not to undercut them in merch.
 It looks bad—and could affect sales—if one band is selling their merch for considerably less than another [band].
 It’s essentially forcing a monopoly in the market for that show.”

 Recently, 3OH!3’s Nathaniel Motte penned a thoughtful, lengthy blog on his band’s website decrying the practice of “price matching.”
-The blog was spawned from a specific instance at a holiday radio show in Sacramento, California, where 3OH!3 were required to price their shirts at a equivalent cost to the headliner’s merch—an amount Motte and bandmate Sean Foreman deemed too expensive for their fans.
+The blog was spawned from a specific instance at a holiday radio show in Sacramento, California, where 3OH!3 were required to price their custom t-shirts printing near you at a equivalent cost to the headliner’s merch—an amount Motte and bandmate Sean Foreman deemed too expensive for their fans.
 The incident, which Motte describes in detail in his post, is indicative of a larger issue, one that affects bands and music fans across the board.
 Motte’s post raises a slew of intriguing questions: What is price matching?
 Why is it done?
 Who does it harm?
-And, most importantly, what is and what should be the purpose of selling merch?
+And, most importantly, what is and what should be the purpose of selling custom band merch?

 DAVID GALEA of The Agency Group, who books Paramore, Dredg, Relient K and Four Year Strong, explains that price matching is just one element the headliner controls in the business of touring.
 “The headliner dictates everything from production to amount of merch items, to number of comps the support gets, to how long they play,” he says.
 “It is common practice for support acts to fall in line with what the headliner is dictating on any and all things—from clubs to arenas.”